 “I had all three pitches going,” he said.
 “The fastball, the tight slider, and my split-finger that day was filthy.”

 By the time he reached the fifth inning, he had a no-hitter and the velocity on the fastball was touching 100 MPH.
-In the seventh inning, Mariners outfielder Al Martin hit a ball off Tino Martinrez’s glove for the only hit Clemens surrendered.
+In the seventh inning, Mariners outfielder Al Martin scraped a ball off Tino Martinrez’s glove for the only hit Clemens surrendered.

 “If Tino was just half an inch taller, I would have had a no-hitter,” Roger mused.